celwell/sencha-touch-2-coffeescript-example/README.md

 Sencha Touch 2 - CoffeeScript Example
 ===================================
 This is the example the comes with Sencha Touch 2, but in CoffeeScript.
+It demonstrates how CoffeeScript is an elegant fit for Sencha Touch development.

 You probably want to run something like this when your developing: